-Each non-employee director received, upon re-election to the Board of Directors at our 2007 Annual Meeting, options to purchase 10,000 shares of our common stock under the terms of our 1998 Director Stock Plan, which was initially adopted by our Board of Directors in January 1998 (the "1998 Director Stock Plan").
+Each non-employee director received, upon re-election to the Board of Directors at our 2008 Annual Meeting, options to purchase 20,000 shares of our common stock under the terms of our 2007 Equity Incentive Plan, which was initially approved by our Stockholders in August 2007 and became effective January 1, 2008 (the "2007 Equity Plan").
 The director option grants are automatic and non-discretionary.
-The 1998 Director Stock Plan provides for an initial grant of options to purchase 20,000 shares of our common stock to each new non-employee director when such individual first becomes a director.
-In addition, each non-employee director is automatically granted an additional option to purchase 10,000 shares of our common stock when the director is re-elected to the Board of Directors by our stockholders, provided that the director has served on our Board for at least six consecutive months prior to his re-election.
+The 2007 Equity Plan provides for an initial grant of an option to purchase 20,000 shares of our common stock to each new non-employee director when such individual first becomes a director.
+In addition, each non-employee director is automatically granted an additional option to purchase 20,000 shares of our common stock when the director is re-elected to the Board of Directors by our stockholders, provided that the director has served on our Board for at least six consecutive months prior to re-election.

 Director option grants have a term of ten years and vest in three equal installments on the anniversary dates of the date of grant.
 Subject to certain customary exceptions, unvested and unexercised vested options are forfeited if a director ceases to be a member of the Board of Directors.
 In the event of a merger or sale of all or substantially all of our assets, the acquiring entity or corporation may either assume all outstanding options or may substitute equivalent options.
-Following an assumption or substitution, if the director is terminated, other than upon a voluntary resignation, any assumed or substitute options will vest and become exercisable in full.
+Following an assumption or substitution, if the director is terminated, other than upon a voluntary resignation, any assumed or substituted options will vest and become exercisable in full.
 If the acquiring entity does not either assume all of the outstanding options or substitute an equivalent option, each option issued will immediately vest and become exercisable in full.
-The 1998 Director Stock Plan terminated in January 2008.